othieno/GPBB/README.md

 __Graphics Programming Black Book__ by [__Michael Abrash__](http://en.wikipedia.org/wiki/Michael_Abrash).

-This repository contains the PDF version of the book as well as the unmodified source code written by the author himself.
+This repository contains a mirrored copy of the book in its entirety, as well as the original source code written by the author himself.
+All rights are reserved by the author, Michael Abrash.

 Table of Contents